init4tech/signet-orders/README.md

 ---

 ### Troubleshooting
-Signet Bundles are tied to a **specific block**.
+Signet Bundles target one **specific block number**.
-If your Bundle is not included in that block, it will **not** mine in later blocks.
+If a Bundle is not included in that exact block, it won't be “retried” in subsequent blocks.

-Simply re-run the script to retry.
+The current example script naively sends each Bundle to one single target block.
+When running the example, if Bundles are not mining, it is possible that they were simply not included in the target block.
+A naive solution is to simply re-run the script to try submitting a new Bundle.

+More robust, production-ready software should include bespoke business logic to continually run the Filler logic, such that Bundles are perpetually (re)submitted on a block-by-block basis.